webby34/newHavenRunoff/README.md

 ![Diffuse Workflow](diffuseWorkflow.png)

+To run this model you will need a DEM and a weighted landcover raster.
+Land cover classes can be reclassifed into desired weights before running the tools.
+Higher weights should be given to land use types with higher risk of diffuse pollution.
+An optional precipitation raster can be included: if not the tool will run assuming uniform precipiation across the basin.
+In order to run the tool all layers must be resampled to have the same spatial resolution and extent.

 #### SCS Curve Number

 This layer was created using whitebox tools.
 The python script for this work can be found [here](https://github.com/webby34/newHavenRunoff).
 To run this script you will need a raster landcover dataset and a raster layer containing hydrologic soil group data.
 The script can be edited to reflect different land use/HSG combinations.